libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects.

-In future releases, Aetherius will feature a core long-term memory chatbot alongside a prototype world information generator.
-The current version of the generator can create small-scale enviornments such as towns, but my ultimate vision is to develop a comprehensive system that allows users to create entire worlds and explore them in a text-RPG format.
-If successful, Aetherius will also generate real-time storyboards, offering users a seamless platform for creative writing and idea generation.

 ## Windows Installation

 1. Install Git: **https://git-scm.com/**